MaartjePfauder/Thesis_Digital_Humanities/docs/data_dictionary.md

 # Data Dictionary

-This document describes the main datasets included in the public repository for the thesis **“The Geography of News Values in Dutch Digital Journalism: Mapping Newsworthiness in NU.nl Coverage.”**
+This document describes the main datasets included in the public repository for the thesis **“The geography of news values in Dutch digital journalism: Mapping newsworthiness in NU.nl coverage.”**

 The public repository uses cleaned and derived data files.
 The original NU.nl/Nexis article texts are not redistributed.
 If local filenames contain suffixes such as `(1)`, `(2)`, or `(3)`, rename them before uploading to GitHub so that the repository uses stable filenames.